Every online content creator should ask themselves: “Is my content easily read and understood by my intended audience?”

 Option 2 – Have Others Read It, Too

 Again, this option is honestly more like step 2 of writing good copy.
 In fact, we’d say that every option listed in this post is 100% necessary.

-After you’ve read your piece out loud to yourself and have finished correcting any errors you find, ask others to read it.
+After you’ve read your piece aloud to yourself, and have finished correcting any errors you find, ask others to read it.
 The more people who read your stuff, the better.
-But, why?
+But why?